bxnjadev/CloudlyText/README.md

-# SupremeText
+# CloudlyText
-SupremeText is an API to send json messages, messages with titles and messages in the action bar.
+CloudlyText is an API to send json messages, messages with titles and messages in the action bar.

 ## Use
 first you create a variable of type SupremeText.

 ```
-  SupremeText supremeText;
+  private CloudyText cloudlyText;

   @Override
   public void onEnable(){
+     TextFactory textFactory = new TextFactory();
-     supremeText = VersionFactory.getAPI();
+      cloudlyText = textFactory.getTextVersion();
   }
 ```